- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 Getting around in São Paulo

 Traffic in the megacity of São Paulo can feel like it never ends.
 Aside from all-too-frequent congestion, fellow drivers can be aggressive and impatient.
 Some expats hire drivers to avoid the pain of these jams.
 But taxis are plentiful and are at least safe.

-►For an overview of life in Brazil check out Moving to Brazil.
+►For an overview of life in the country check out Moving to Brazil

 Are you an expat living in Sao Paulo?